Sylvain Marveaux

-Sylvain Marveaux (born 15 April 1986) is a French professional footballer.
-He can play a variety of positions in midfield, but is mostly utilized as a right-sided midfielder or an attacking midfielder or as a forward.
+Sylvain Marveaux (born 15 April 1986) is a French former professional footballer.
+He played a variety of positions in midfield, but was mostly utilized as a right-sided midfielder or an attacking midfielder or as a forward.
 He is the younger brother of Joris Marveaux, who currently plays for Gazélec Ajaccio.

 Club career

 Early career

-Marveaux was born in Vannes, located on the west coast of the Brittany region, and began his career at local club AS Ménimur at age six.
+Marveaux was born in Vannes, Morbihan, and began his career at local club AS Ménimur at age six.
 He starred for the club at various youth levels before departing for the biggest club in the city, Vannes OC.
 In his first year at Vannes, Marveaux was selected to attend the Pôle Espoirs Football de Ploufragan, a smaller regional version of the Clairefontaine academy.
 While training at Ploufragan during the weekdays, he played at Vannes on the weekends.
 Marveaux also trained alongside future Rennes teammates Yoann Gourcuff, Virgile Reset and William Stanger while attending Ploufragan.